devgateway/www.developmentgateway.org/_posts/2015-04-07-cultivating-a-data-culture-in-the-united-states.md

 created: 1428408910
 old_path: news/cultivating-data-culture-united-states
 title: Cultivating a "Data Culture" in the United States
-lede: A few weeks ago, the AidData Partnership co-hosted a consultation event at the OpenGov Hub with Department of State's Office of US Foreign Assistance Resources, the Modernizing Foreign Assistance Network (MFAN) and USAID Global Development Lab.
+excerpt: A few weeks ago, the AidData Partnership co-hosted a consultation event at the OpenGov Hub with Department of State's Office of US Foreign Assistance Resources, the Modernizing Foreign Assistance Network (MFAN) and USAID Global Development Lab.
 thumbnail: assets/featured-images/b-s-ixowkaidd2z.jpg